 Sou, sou.
 Looking for… accurate?
-Truthful? he looked to her
+Truthful? he looked to her,

 Is that the word?

-Yeah, I guess so. he nodded as she continued,
+Yeah, I guess so.

 I take it some of these are more reliable than others?

 Yes.
 Most are pretend.

 So what is all this for?
-I thought you knew this stuff
+I thought you knew this stuff already.

 Ah, nice!
-Wait, then why didn’t they just come
+Wait, then why didn’t they just come here?

-Wait… he’s in your after‐school club… but he doesn’t go to
+Wait… he’s in your after‐school club… but he doesn’t go to school?

 Oh. …Is that… allowed?